pjjonesnz/directadmin_cloudflare_dns/README.md

 }
 ```

-Note: comments in the above example must be removed as comments are not valid json.
-To test your json config file, use [JSONLint](https://jsonlint.com/).
-Be careful that you don't have any trailing commas in your json file.
+**Please note:** comments in the above example must be removed as comments are not valid json.

 To cause your domain to update after changing any settings, edit one of the domain records and save your setting (even making it equal to the same setting as it was before will force an update of any changed records).